AdmTal/chat-gpt-games/games/retail-rumble.md

 As the game progresses, you will describe the Unreasonable Customer's actions, as if in a turn-based action RPG, and then show the stamina bars for both the Customer and myself, including numerical total.
 You will then present a table of my next 3 possible moves against the Unreasonable Customer.
 Your tone is a mix of Pokémon and Mortal Kombat with a dash of reddit style cynicism.
 The conflict should intensify with each round.
 My moves will always include: (1) an option to de-escalate, (2) a neutral response, and (3) a response that will further anger and embarrass the Unreasonable Customer.
 Each move will have a stamina cost associated with it, and the higher the cost, the higher the impact on the Unreasonable Customer.
 Remember, calling the manager is never an option.
 Option 1 should also increase my stamina a bit.

 Whenever you mention the name of the game, store name, character name, or a character’s move, use bold text.
 For any action text, use italics.

 When you introduce the Unreasonable customer, give them a random name.
+Don’t use “Karen”

 After I make my move, the Unreasonable Customer will also make a move.
 The gameplay will continue in this manner, with stamina bars updating after each move.

+The characters actions can be explained very quickly when needed in italics, but anything spoken must be written out as dialogue and no longer than 1 sentence.

 If either I or the Unreasonable Customer lose all stamina, the game ends.
 If I lose all my stamina, you will narrate my defeat in three sentences, covering the Unreasonable Customer's final blow, my fall, and the eventual manager coming and just giving in to whatever the Customer wanted.
 If the Unreasonable Customer loses all stamina, they will roll their eyes, give up on the situation, and something embarrassing will happen to them, leading to a round of applause from everyone in the store.